Azure/Azure-Sentinel/DataConnectors/CohesitySecurity/Helios2Sentinel/IncidentProducer/readme.md

 * _startDaysAgo_: If it's the first run, how many days of historical events would you like to get?
 By default, it's set to _-30_ meaning that you'll get all alerts that happened between 30 days ago and now.
 If you set it to 0, then you'll get only new alerts.
 * _connectStr_: The Redis cache connection string.
 * _workspace_: Your workspace name.
-4. Restart the Azure Function
+4. Restart the Azure Function.
-* Go to the Overview blade of the IncidentProducer function
+* Go to the Overview blade of the IncidentProducer function.
-* Press Restart
+* Press _Restart_.
-* Confirm the restart
+* Confirm the restart.

 ## Testing
 Check that the function successfully runs at  _IncidentProducer | Functions | Monitor_.